-Custom pipelines have been developed in different model organisms such as mice35–37, drosophila38–41, hydra42, zebrafish1,2,43 which take advantage of properties of the data in their respective systems.
-E.g. in zebrafish, instead of tracking individual ROI, image stacks are registered to a common reference frame and same ROI are used across frames1,13,44,45.
-Similarly, in drosophila, ROIs are defined using either PCA/ICA based grouping of voxels40 or by registering whole-brain stack to an anatomical atlas39,46.
+Custom pipelines have been developed in different model organisms such as mice35–37, Drosophila38–41, hydra42, and zebrafish1,2,43, which take advantage of properties of the data in their respective systems.
+For example, in zebrafish, instead of tracking individual region of interest (ROI), image stacks are registered to a common reference frame and same ROI are used across frames1,13,44,45.
+Similarly, in Drosophila, ROIs are defined using either PCA/ICA based grouping of voxels40 or by registering whole-brain stack to an anatomical atlas39,46.
 Again, ROIs are tracked across frames automatically due to registration of all frames to a common atlas.
-Different than these systems, C. elegans whole-brain video present challenges specific to the organism.
-E.g., in comparison to rigid brains of zebrafish and drosophila, head deformation in C. elegans recordings can be non-rigid.
-Further activities of nearby cells can be correlated.
-Additionally, for C. elegans whole-brain imaging, single cell resolution neuron activity traces are desired.
-Thus, coarse ROI as those determined in drosophila by using an anatomical reference would not suffice.
-Further, a 3D anatomical atlas for registration is not available.
+Different from these systems, C. elegans whole-brain videos present unique challenges .
+For instance, in comparison to rigid brains of zebrafish and Drosophila, head deformation in C. elegans recordings is considerably non-rigid.
+Further, activities of nearby cells can be correlated, which makes them difficult to distinguish from each other.
+Additionally, for C. elegans whole-brain imaging, single-cell resolution neuron activity traces are desired.
+Thus, coarse ROI as those determined in Drosophila by using an anatomical reference would not suffice.
+In addition, a 3D anatomical atlas for registration is not available.
 Finally, due to complications in registration, ROIs across frames are not automatically tracked.
 Thus, methods that specifically cater to the data properties and requirements of C. elegans are needed.